ratehub/openfaas-cron-connector/README.md

 <h1 align="center">openfaas-cron-connector ⚙</h1>

-💬 What is this service?
+## 💬 What is this service?

 A Node.js-based cron connector for [OpenFaaS](https://www.openfaas.com "OpenFaaS Project")

-💡 Why was this service created?
+## 💡 Why was this service created?

 Allows developers to specify a cron expression to call their function on, as well as a timezone for the cron schedule to follow.
 It can be deployed alongside OpenFaaS, or in an external cluster, as long as it can access the OpenFaaS gateway.

-⏰ When to use this service?
+## ⏰ When to use this service?

 This service is used implicitly, annotate faas functions with the cron expressions and configuration when a developer needs to have a Faas function executed on a schedule.

+## 🚀 How to configure and run this service?

 🚀 How to configure, run, and use this service?
 ### Helm Chart Options